 + No limit on the number of uploaded pictures (except the 50MB size)

-+ Three different merge options, as well as modifiable output format
++ Three different merge options, as well as a modifiable output format

 - Can be quite slow with more than three images